blabber/bhyve-run/README.md

 Select the entry you want to boot by default (remember to keep the cursor in the correct window, if you use the `|less` hack together with a graphical grub menu) and press `e`.
 Enter the relevant grub commands in the `GRUB_RUN` variable and add `boot`.
-No you can directly boot into the vm using `bhyve-run.sh`.
-Remember to clean up the vm using `bhyve-run.sh -d` when it is not longer needed.
+Now you can directly boot into the VM using `bhyve-run.sh`.
+Remember to clean up the VM using `bhyve-run.sh -d` when it is not longer needed.

 My `bhyve-run.conf` looks like this after this step: